decentraland/adr/content/ADR-164-quests.poc.md

 ## Specification

-About the implementation and alternatives, each actor has some important decisions to explore.
+This section describes the technical details on how the Quests systems should be implemented.
+Each part of the quests system has alternatives to discuss and choose from.

 ### Communication between the System and Kernel

-In order to receive real time updates, there are two options to handle the communication:
+In order to receive real time updates to keep the user updated on the quests they're interested, there are two options to handle the communication:
-- Use a socket (peek any protocol like WebSocket, WebRTC, WebTransport, QUIC, etc) to keep posted on interested quests.
+- Use a socket (peek any protocol like WebSocket, WebRTC, WebTransport, QUIC, etc).
 - Use a HTTP polling mechanism.

 ### Quest Model persistence